prubbens/InSilicoFlow/README.md

 # Overview

-This repository contains the code used for the paper "*Flow cytometric single-cell identification of populations in synthetic bacterial communities*".
+This repository contains the code and data that is used to automatically identify the taxonomy of bacterial single-cells based on flow cytometry.
+If you find the research and/or data useful, please consider citing:
+Rubbens, P., Props, R., Boon, N., Waegeman, W. (2017).
+[Flow Cytometric Single-Cell Identification of Populations in Synthetic Bacterial Communities](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169754).
+*PLOS ONE* **12**(1):e0169754.
 ## Dependencies
 InSilicoFlow depends on the following packages:
 - [Python 3](https://www.python.org/) (version 3.4.5)